DrewDavidson1999/MIST353_Project/WeatherDataAPI/WeatherDataAppAPI/API_README.md

 ```
 ### 2. InsertLocation API
+### Page 2.
+This page would enable users to add a new location (city, state, and country) to their profile or to track weather updates for specific areas.
+Using the InsertLocation API, the page would store the provided location information in the database, allowing users to customize the weather data they receive.
 #### Purpose:
 The **InsertLocation** API allows users to add a new location to the system.
 This API stores location information in the database and returns the details of the newly added location.
 It is designed to facilitate location registration for the web application.
 ### Inputs: